aporkolab/Miserere-Mei/README.md

 ## **3. Start the application**

 - Both the backend and the frontend can be started with the `npm start` command.
-- The current version of the game is available at [https://miserere.aporkolab.com/].

 ## **4. Description of roles**